d-bl/GroundForge/README.md

 Unit tests
 ----------

-The incantation to execute the test with sbt is not yet complete.
+Both `sbt test` and `mvn clean test` do execute the tests.

-Some of the unit test are rather demo's creating SVG documents in a target directory for a visual check.
-As test they are nothing more that a smoke test.
+Some classes under `src/test` are suffixed with `Demos` rather than `Spec` these runnable objects create SVG documents in a target directory for a visual check.

 Publish